raineaeternal/Lapiz/README.md

 Lapiz is a library that abstracts the more difficult and tedious parts of [Zenject](https://github.com/modesttree/Zenject) away from you, making your life easier.
 The goal of Lapiz is to make features more accessible, and have Dependency Injection more a staple feature of Quest Beat Saber mods.

-### When is this going to release?

-Soon, but you can already use the Zenject part of it!
-Just run `qpm-rust dependency add lapiz` to use it in your own mod.

 ### I got this installed...
 Do I need it?

 Probably!
 There might be mods that require it and uses its providers or its features to make their mod work!